Epistimio/orion/docs/src/developer/plan.rst

 :py:attr:`orion.client.runner.Runner.is_broken`.

-If one of the workers returns an unexpected result the experiment is also stop immediately because it is assume that something is wrong with either the code or the configuration and spending more time computing stuff will not fix it.
+If one of the workers returns an unexpected result the experiment is also stopped immediately because it assumed that something is wrong with either the code or the configuration and spending more time computing stuff will not fix it.
 This is also checked for in :py:meth:`orion.client.runner.Runner.gather`.